Visitation hours and guidelines

 - Pediatric patients in the hospital may have up to four visitors during visiting hours.
 Two parents or guardians may stay overnight.

 - In the NICU, we allow two visitors at a time.
 Two adult visitors are permitted at the bedside at any time of day.
-Siblings 13 years and older may visit during visiting hours.
 Please follow the medical team’s guidance about social distancing and handwashing.

 - Adult patients can have two visitors in preoperative and postoperative care.